 The West Coast is home to Tasmania’s vast wilderness World Heritage Area, the Franklin Gordon River.
-The newest and increasingly popular attraction is the West Coast Wilderness Railway.
-The train travels through 35km of stunning rainforest on a 4-hour trip.
+People are flocking to the West Coast Wilderness Railway.
+The 4-hour train journey takes passengers through 35km of gorgeous rainforest.

 - Strahan – interesting town and the starting point of many river cruises

 - Franklin Gordon River National Park – hiking, rafting and waterfalls

 - Sarah Island – for a little over a decade considered the harshest convict settlement